MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/creating-r-visuals.md

 ## Adding a static property to the property pane

-To enhance the behavior of the R script based on user input, add properties to the property pane, which allows users to change UI settings.
+Enable users to change UI settings.
+To do this, add properties to the property pane that change the user-input based behavior of the R script.

 You can configure `corrplot` by using the `method` argument for the `corrplot` function.
 The default script uses a circle.
-You can expose this property to the user to choose between several options.
+Modify your visual to let the user choose between several options.

 1. Define the object and property in the *capabilities.json* file.
-Then use this object name in enumeration method to get those values from the property pane.
+Then use this object name in the enumeration method to get those values from the property pane.

     ```json
     {